How to move files on Mac

 Notice that your iCloud Drive is located in the sidebar under Location or iCloud.

-Select the various files you would like to move, and either copy and paste or drag and drop into the iCloud folder.
+Select the various files you would like to move, and either copy and paste or drag and drop them into the iCloud folder.

 And that's it.
 Well, we've reached the end and covered just about everything you could need to know on how to move files on Mac.